Stéphane Ougier

 Stéphane Ougier (born 5 October 1967) is a French former rugby union international.

 A native of Toulouse, Ougier spent most of his career at hometown club Stade Toulousain, where he played in six French Championship-winning teams.
 He also featured in Stade Toulousain's 1996 Heineken Cup final win over Cardiff.

-Capped four times for France, Ougier debuted at fullback against Romania at Le Harve in 1992, kicking two conversions in a 19-point win, then later that year played against the Pumas on a tour of Argentina.
+Capped four times for France, Ougier debuted at fullback against Romania at Le Havre in 1992, kicking two conversions in a 19-point win, then later that year played against the Pumas on a tour of Argentina.
 In 1993, Ougier was a substitute in a Five Nations loss to England at Twickenham Stadium.
 His final appearance came as a winger against Italy in 1997.

 Ougier was involved in a road accident on 25 May 1995 which caused the death of a 19-year old motorcyclist.
 He received a five-month prison sentence in October 1995 for “manslaughter and hit and run”.

 An engineer by profession, Ougier is an executive at French multinational company ALTEN.